Will a COVID mask protect you from wildfire smoke? - NewsBreak

 - Restrict physical activity so that you don’t increase your breathing rate and take in more air.

-“Generally speaking, exercise is great for you but under these conditions where it might be smoky … we have to be a little more thoughtful about where and how and when we exercise,” Avol explained.
+“Generally speaking, exercise is great for you, but under these conditions where it might be smoky … we have to be a little more thoughtful about where and how and when we exercise,” Avol said.

 Checking the air quality index is helpful before going outside to do any exercise or work, he added.
 It can help make more informed decisions about whether to wear a mask or take “some sort of careful avoidance procedures to take care of our health because there are both short term and long term effects that we want to try to avoid.”